-- the death benefit guarantee, or - the contract's market value on the death benefit date.
+- the death benefit guarantee, or - the total market value of the units in the contract on the death benefit date.

-If the contract's market value is less than the death benefit guarantee on the death benefit date, we will immediately add units to increase the value to equal the death benefit guarantee.
+If the total market value of the contract is less than the death benefit guarantee on the death benefit date, we will immediately add units to increase the value to equal the death benefit guarantee.
 We call this a guarantee top-up.

-On the death benefit date, we will redeem all units of the existing funds and transfer the corresponding value to a money market fund to be held there until the death benefit is paid.
+On the death benefit date, we will redeem all units of the existing fund(s) and transfer the corresponding value to be held in a money market fund within the contract until the death benefit is paid.

-We will not charge redemption fees when we pay the death benefit.
+We do not charge redemption fees when we pay the death benefit.